LoginRadius/engineering-portal/GUIDELINES.md

 7. As discussed above, you shall add the **author details** in `/content/author.yaml`.
 The format should be as follows:

    - **id (required)**: The name of the author, it should be the same as the name in the meta tags of the blog.
    - **bio (required)**: A short, meaningful intro about you that instills trust and confidence.
+This ideallyy should 240 characters in length.
-   - **social profiles (optional)**: You need to mention the id of your social profiles; supported social profiles will be GitHub, StackOverflow, LinkedIn, medium, twitter.
+   - **social profiles (optional)**: You need to mention the id of your social profiles; supported social profiles are GitHub, StackOverflow, LinkedIn, Medium, and Twitter.
      Note: For StackOverflow, you need to add your id, which is in **number**, for eg: `https://stackoverflow.com/users/5688477/modi-mohammed` for this URL id will be `5688477`.

    This is an example of the author details: